devangi-08/LECO/CASE_STUDY.md

 ### One student, no cohort

-Every baseline in the engine is self-referential — a student compared to their own history.
+Every baseline in the engine is self-referential, a student compared to their own history.
 There are no cohort norms.
 The system cannot say what 60% on Parabola means relative to other aspirants, cannot place a student on a percentile, and cannot distinguish "weak for a top-100 candidate" from "strong for a first-attempt student."
 The five synthetic students even share the same fifteen test papers by design, a fairness convenience real cohorts won't offer.

 ### Thresholds: reasoned, never calibrated

-Every constant in the engine — the 0.40 weak line, the 0.65 tipping point, F5's four gates (n ≥ 5, gap > 0.20, accuracy < 0.60, confidence ≥ 2.0), F16's stability requirement, F17's priority weights — was chosen by argument, not by data.
+Every constant in the engine — the 0.40 weak line, the 0.65 tipping point, F5's four gates (n ≥ 5, gap > 0.20, accuracy < 0.60, confidence ≥ 2.0), F16's stability requirement, F17's priority weights was chosen by argument, not by data.
 The audit turned this from a disclaimer into a list of named suspects.
 F5's accuracy ceiling excluded a materialized overconfidence gap of +0.36 because attempts fragmented across ten nodes and the biggest nodes drifted above 0.60.
 F16's stability gate, on five-test windows, denied both designed maintenance topics for one student and granted one where zero were designed.
 F17's "unlocks weak topics" weight overrode design intent in four of five students, and the specified low-scorer proximity override was never implemented at all.
 Five students on one random seed can *nominate* these miscalibrations; only real outcomes can set the values.

 ### The confidence assumption

 The entire overconfidence/underconfidence axis rests on students self-reporting confidence per question, honestly, indefinitely.
 A synthetic student's confidence is a parameter; a real student's is a mood, a habit, a thing that decays by question 25.
-Whether students will supply this signal at all — and whether it means the same thing across students — is untested.
+Whether students will supply this signal at all and whether it means the same thing across students is untested.
 Our own generator delivered a cautionary tale here: its skip-by-accuracy rule quietly erased an overconfidence plant, because a student who *feels* strong on a topic attempts it, while our simulated student skipped what she was bad at.
 If believable confidence behavior is this hard to design when you control everything, treating real confidence data as clean input would be naive.

 ### Errors belong to questions, not students

 `df_question_errors` tags the mistakes a question *invites*, not the mistake a student *made*.
-F4's failure modes are therefore inference by proxy — a wrong answer inherits the question's dominant error type, adjusted by time and confidence.
+F4's failure modes are therefore inference by proxy, a wrong answer inherits the question's dominant error type, adjusted by time and confidence.
 The generator couldn't even encode per-student error tendencies (its docstring claims it; the code never references error tags), which is why the audit scored those expectations as untestable rather than missed.
-The schema hole survives into production: closing it requires capturing *which* wrong option a student picked, or their worked steps — a data-collection decision, not an algorithm.
+The schema hole survives into production: closing it requires capturing *which* wrong option a student picked, or their worked steps, a data-collection decision, not an algorithm.

 ### The horizon gap — answered in the product, not the data

 The system cannot know how far the student's exam is, how many hours they have, or how burnt out they are.
-The original report ending prescribed anyway — "open this one question, right now" — which was the system pretending to context it was never given.
+The original report ending prescribed anyway, "open this one question, right now", which was the system pretending to context it was never given.
 The rebuilt ending (`three_doors_section.py`) is the boundary acknowledged inside the product: three priced paths, drawn from work the engine already does, with the choice returned to the only person who knows the horizon.
 Diagnosis is what the data supports; prescription was overreach.

 ### Small samples make weather, not climate